-A student serving an out-of-school suspension or alternative classroom placement (A.C.P.) will not be allowed to participate in practices, events, or games during the suspension period.
-A student serving an in-school detention (I.S.D.) will be allowed to participate in practices, but not events, and games during the detention period.
+A student serving an out-of-school suspension or alternative learning placement (A.C.P.) will not be allowed to participate in practices, events, or games during the suspension period.
+A student serving an in-school detention/suspension (ALC) will be allowed to participate in practices only, but not events, and games during the detention/suspension period.